IT Facts: 50 Industry Facts That You Didn't Know Were True

 The IT industry is always developing, and with new technologies popping up daily it's difficult to keep up.
-Cloud computing is also on the rise, and seems to be a hot topic of late for SMB’s debating whether or not to make the move to virtual platforms.
+Cloud Computing is also on the rise and seems to be a hot topic of late for SMB’s debating whether or not to make the move to virtual platforms.
 So here at iCorps, we’ve come up with a list of 50 IT Facts, that will educate you on the industry's recent successes, a look into what people are saying about the cloud, and overall IT data that may surprise you.